 - 1. Discussing daily lesson plans with the teacher candidate. - 2.
 Demonstrating how Christian principles are integrated in teaching and in maintaining classroom control. - 3.
-Assigning specific items which the student is to observe in a lesson which is to be discussed later. (forms) - 4.
+Observing specific parts in a lesson which will be discussed later. (forms) - 4.
 Having the teacher candidate take note of the following aspects of observations: - a) Small/Large Group Time, Plan-Do-Review - b) Adult-Child Interaction